-BA2 students in Korean Studies who successfully completed Korean2 or equivalent can enroll.
+BA2 students in Korean Studies who successfully completed Korean 3 (5722KK03) or Korean Language Study in Korea (5722VK07, level 3 or equivalent) can enroll.

 Expanding one’s vocabulary is crucial to become fluent in another language.
 The main aim of this course is to provide students with intensive Korean vocabulary learning opportunity.
 By learning basic 한자 and formation of words, students will have deeper understanding of a word and develop strategies to learn and use vocabulary in context.

 By the end of this course, students are expected to (or will be able to):